harness/developer-hub/docs/continuous-integration/use-ci/codebase-configuration/clone-and-process-multiple-codebases-in-the-same-pipeline.md

   <TabItem value="run" label="Add a Run step">

-You can use scripts in [Run steps](../run-ci-scripts/run-step-settings.md) to clone multiple repos into a stage.
+You can use `git` commands in [Run steps](../run-ci-scripts/run-step-settings.md) to clone multiple repos into a stage.
+You can also provide arguments to clone subdirectories, clone recursively, and so on.

 For example, this step clones a GitHub repository.